 Mississippi has a variety of regulations for its hunting seasons.
 Decoys and bait are illegal to use for any animal except crow and nuisance animals.
 Hunting dogs are generally welcomed on hunts, though may not be used during turkey seasons, muzzleloader and archery deer seasons.

 Hunting licenses may be purchased online.
 Licenses are available for both Mississippi resident and nonresident hunters.
 Wildlife permits are required for several seasons, and can be obtained through the Wildlife, Fisheries and Parks website.

 *In Mississippi, alligators may only be hunted with a special permit.
 Permits can be applied for online.
 Individuals who are drawn through the lottery system to receive alligator permits are required to attend an alligator hunting training course, or must previously have completed the course.
 Hunters must be at least 16-years-old and residents of Mississippi.

-Mississippi is divided into three regions, especially for deer seasons: Delta (western Mississippi) Hill (middle Mississippi) and Southeast.
+Mississippi is divided into five regions, especially for deer seasons: Delta, Northeast, East Central, Southwest, and Southeast.
+Each has corresponding hunting dates.

 Wild Turkey Seasons

 |Spring Turkey||(Youth Season) Mar.
 8-14

 (Regular Season) Mar.
 15-May 1

 |Frog||Mar.
 31-Sept.
 30|